e-tao/W01-SPA_website/README.md

-# W01 Project A Website with Webpack, Javascript and Handelbars
+# W01 Project - Website using Webpack, Javascript, Handelbars and API

 ## Introduction
 A single-page web app.